POOL CONSTRUCTION PROCESS – STEP 9

 RESEAL PROCESS: It is usually best to do this process in outside temperatures between 60 and 90 degrees, if possible.

 - The application procedure starts with a light hand sanding (120 grit paper) to slightly rough up the area to be resealed.
 Be careful not to sand completely through the old sealer to the stain layer.

 - Thoroughly rinse the surface with fresh water and a clean sponge.
 Make sure the area is completely clean and dry before applying sealer.

 - Use a 2″ bristle or foam brush in even strokes, and blend any drips or runs before the sealer becomes tacky.

 - Slide should be ready to use the following day.

 The Clear Seal HS is available at:

 For a complete overview of ALL construction phases – CLICK HERE

-At any time, you can contact your project scheduler and/or check your ONLINE project folder (click for access) (which will tell you important information, such as completed phases, next phases, and payment amounts due for certain phases).
+At any time you can contact your project scheduler and/or check your ONLINE project folder.
+This will provide you with important information such as completed phases, next phases, and payment amounts due for certain phases.